peyronies disease

 Extracorporeal Shock Wave Lithotripsy (ESWL)

-Non-invasive procedure using shock waves to break stones into smaller pieces that can be passed in the urine.
+Non-invasive procedure using shock waves to break stones into smaller stone fragments that can be passed in the urine.

 Percutaneous Nephrolithotomy

-Surgical removal of large kidney stones through a small incision in the lower back.
+Surgical procedure for large or more complex kidney stones removal, using a small incision in the lower back.

 Medications